VoxForge/voxforge.github.io/en/Home.md

 permalink: /
 redirect_from: "/home/"
 ---
-VoxForge was set up to collect transcribed speech for use with [Free] and [Open Source], [Speech Recognition Engines].
+VoxForge was set up to collect transcribed speech for use in the creation of acoustic models for [Free] and
+[Open Source], [Speech Recognition Engines].

-The audio is recorded in [WAV] audio, a high quality [uncompressed] and [lossless] format.
+Your speech is recorded in high quality ([uncompressed]) [WAV] format ([LPCM]).
 Most open corpora are recorded in [lossy] formats (such as mp3 or vorbis).

-The audio collected is meant to provide an wide and varied sample of different user recording environments - from line noise from their audio cards, poor quality microphones, and background noise of many different types.
+The collected audio is meant to provide an wide and varied sample of different user recording environments: from line noise from their audio cards, poor quality microphones, and background noise of many different types.
 This is not intended to be a fully 'clean speech' corpus, but will contain examples of clean and noisy speech, tagged as such, so that acoustic model developers can extract